Currently, around 96% of Australian women initiate breastfeeding after they give birth.

 - Pieces of hard-boiled egg yolk or whole egg; strips of omelette

 Avoid foods like whole nuts which can be a choking risk.
 It is important for you to learn what to do if your baby starts choking – our first instinct is to panic but this may startle your baby even more and make things worse.

 Solids At 12 Months Of Age

-- Drink water and limit/eliminate juice products
+- Drink water and avoid/eliminate juice products

 Providing the proper nutrition for your baby does not have to be difficult; you are already providing the best nutrition possible in the form of breast milk.
 However, preparing your infant for the world of solid food is important as well.
-Following these guidelines will ensure your child gets the best of both worlds.